AWSClassroom-com/kiro_on_aws/labs/lab1/README.md

 ## Part A: Install Kiro

 ℹ️ If you are using the Course VM, Kiro has already been downloaded and is available in your /downloads folder.
-Please run the `.exe` installer with default settings and skip to the "On the install wizard step below.
+Please run the `.exe` installer with default settings and skip to the **"On the install wizard"** step below.

 ### Step 1: Using your own machine?
 Download Kiro: